Rectangular QAM Demodulator Baseband

 Dependencies

-To enable this parameter, set the Normalisation method parameter to `Min. distance between symbols'.
+To enable this parameter, set the Normalization method parameter to Min. distance between symbols

 .

-Average power of the symbols in the constellation in watts, given as a positive scalar.
-Power values assume a nominal impedance of 1 ohm.
+The average power of the symbols in the constellation in watts, given as a positive scalar.
+The power values assume a nominal impedance of 1 ohm.

 The unit of measurement is watt.